et-tamen-compilat/medical-image-computing/src/introduction-neural-nets.md

 $$

 ## Multilayer Perceptrons
 Multilayer perceptrons are like what is above, but you have hidden layers of perceptrons.
 So the inputs are from the input layer, and are called input nodes.
-Then outputs are called the output layer.
+Then outputs form the output layer.
 If there is one hidden layer, then rather than the input layer feeding into the output layer, the input layer feeds into the hidden layer, which feeds into the output layer.

 If there are multiple hidden layers, then the first hidden layers feeds into the second one, etc, until the final hidden layer feeds into the output layer.
 If you have $l$ layers, then you have $l - 1$ transformations between layers.